Campus Recreation

 • 38-foot climbing wall

-• Multipurpose gym for indoor soccer, basketball, and volleyball
+• Multi-sport gym for indoor soccer and more

 Group fitness classes

-• CCC2NAU, extended and Online campuses: membership (or access) requires an additional fee
+• CCC2NAU, extended and Online campuses: additional fee

 • Faculty, staff, alumni, affiliate: $187.50 semester rate | $375 annual rate